bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 11
 X>
-X> Construct a proof similar to `our_second_proof` without defining a function for it, and by using the function `the`.
+X> Construct a proof similar to `our_second_proof` without defining a function for it and by using the function `the`.

 ### 5.2.3.
 Third proof (induction)